flokleiser/TramDisplay/ReadMe.md

 - https://developer.apple.com/documentation/widgetkit/creating-accessory-widgets-and-watch-complications#Add-WidgetKit-complications-to-your-existing-watchOS-app

 To-Do:

+- [ ] Currently both WatchOS and IOS widgets only function in one direction --> change it so they accept the UserDefautls from the apps

-- [ ] Add apple watch complication so i can put it on a watch face
+- [x] Add apple watch complication so i can put it on a watch face
 - [x] Make widget display 3 departure times
 - [ ] Better interface to chose other stations
 - [ ] Figure out if i can just have the widget, and no app